-QNB is the largest commercial bank in Qatar and, as at 31 December 2019 (the most recent date for which figures are publicly available for QSE listed banks), held the largest market share of total assets by value (58.5 per cent.), loans and advances by value (61.1 per cent.) and customer deposits (63.8 per cent.) as compared to all other Qatari banks (based on the published financial statements of all banks in Qatar, excluding Barwa Bank, for which published interim financial statements are not available).
+QNB is the largest commercial bank in Qatar and, as at 31 December 2020 (the most recent date for which figures are publicly available for QSE listed banks), held the largest market share of total assets by value (56.0 per cent.), loans and advances by value (57.6 per cent.) and customer deposits (61.3 per cent.) as compared to all other Qatari banks (based on the published financial statements of all banks in Qatar).
 QNB believes that its substantial market share lead over its competitors, as well as its long history, extensive distribution network, broad suite of innovative financial products and services, and positive brand recognition are some of its key strengths.
 These strengths, coupled with QNB's strong operating performance and financial position, are expected to assist QNB in its customer retention and acquisition efforts and to help QNB to achieve further growth as Qatar's economy continues to grow.